-North Texas Performing Arts (NTPA) is dedicated to developing the character of youth through performing arts education and family entertainment.
+North Texas Performing Arts is dedicated to developing the character of youth through performing arts education and family entertainment.

 North Texas Performing Arts (NTPA) is a 501(c)3 nonprofit organization dedicated to developing the character of youth through quality performing arts education and family entertainment.
 NTPA’s vision is to light the passion of the performing arts for our youth, and ensure all youth have the opportunity for the profound experience of taking the stage and having their voices heard.